Joint Learning using Mixture-of-Expert-Based Representation for Speech Enhancement and Robust Emotion Recognition: Experimental Settings

 \begin{itemize}

-\item \textbf{Fine-tuned}: Enhanced speech produced by a model fine-tuned exclusively for the SE task using the MSP-Podcast corpus contaminated with recordings from the CRSS-4ENGLISH-14 training set.
-The model is initialized from a pre-trained checkpoint trained on the VCTK-DEMAND dataset, without an emotion recognition objective.
+\item \textbf{Fine-tuned (SE-only)}: Enhanced speech produced by SE models fine-tuned exclusively for the SE task on MSP-Podcast data contaminated with recordings from the CRSS-4ENGLISH-14 training set.
+We report results for three SE architectures: BSSE-SE, SGMSE+, and SEMamba.
+Each model is initialized from a checkpoint pre-trained on VCTK-DEMAND and optimized without any SER objective.

 \item \textbf{FT-MTL Variants}: Speech enhancement outputs generated from jointly trained SE+SER models are considered here.
 This includes standard FT-MTL and its variants with uncertainty weighting, PCGrad, and both Dense and Sparse MERIT integration strategies. \end{itemize}